ChryssaNab/ECG-Heartbeat-Classification/README.md

 ### [**Data Configuration**](#) <a name="dataset"></a>

-Download the dataset from https://www.kaggle.com/datasets/mondejar/mitbih-database and copy the contents to the parent folder of this directory under a directory named *dataset/mitbih_database*.
+Download the dataset from https://www.kaggle.com/datasets/mondejar/mitbih-database and copy the contents to the parent folder under a directory named *dataset/mitbih_database*.

 ---

 ### [**Execution**](#) <a name="execution"></a>
-The primary execution script resides in the *main.py* file within the *src/* directory.
-To view the potential arguments for executing this script, use the following command:
+The primary execution script for the entire project resides in the *main.py* file within the *src/* directory.
+The potential arguments for executing this script are specified within the *opts.py* scrip.
+To view them use the following command:

 ``` shell
 $ python3 src/main.py -h
 ```

-These arguments are specified within the *opts.py* script.
 The subsequent arguments may require modification:

 > --data_path: The directory under which the dataset lies.
 Needs to be specified if the dataset is not copied to the directory named above.
 >
 > --output_path: The folder where the checkpoints and log files will be created (default="./output/").
 >
 > --selected_patients_fine_tuning: This pertains to the list of patients earmarked for the experiments.
 Only applies to the baseline individual models and fine-tuning models that target certain patients.

+The following arguments can be provided to tune the settings of the training:

+> --weight_decay: The value of the weight decay parameter of the optimizer
+>
+> --n_epochs: The maximum number of epochs of training
+>
+> --batch_size: The batch size used for training.
+>
+> --learning_rate: The initial learning rate
+>
+> --weighted_sampling: Whether weighed sampling is enabled or not

+Note that for the _individuals_ and _fine-tuning_ phases, the parameters `--batch_size`, `--learning_rate`, and `--weighted_sampling` are determined through a grid-search approach for each patient separately.

 ---